Travis Vokolek: Baltimore Ravens

 Vokolek was signed by the Baltimore Ravens as an undrafted free agent on April 29, 2023.
 He was waived on August 29, and re-signed to the practice squad.

 Arizona Cardinals

 On December 20, 2023, Vokolek was signed from the Ravens' practice squad to the Arizona Cardinals' active roster as a replacement for the injured Geoff Swaim.
 At the 2024 season, Vokolek made the team's initial 53-man roster as the Cardinals' fourth-string tight end behind Trey McBride, Elijah Higgins, and Tip Reiman.

 Vokolek reprised his role for the 2025 season, making five appearances (one start) and recording two tackles on special teams.
 In Week 6 against the Indianapolis Colts, Vokolek suffered a season-ending neck injury after colliding with Colts linebacker Segun Olubi and was placed on injured reserve.

+On July 22, 2026, Vokolek announced his retirement from professional football, a forced medical retirement that was a result of his neck injury from the previous season.